 After adventures in Hawaii, Peru, a couple years in New York City acting and studying creative writing at New York University, then backpacking through Glacier, Banff and Jasper National Parks, he returned to Pittsburgh to perform in the world premiere of the play, Spinners.

 Back in Los Angeles he began writing his first novel, On The Way To Pomona while adapting six more L’Amour stories for Random House and accepting an offer from the L’Amour estate to research Louis’ biography.
 After driving 15,000 miles around the country tracking Mr. L’Amour's highly adventurous life he came back to the theater appearing in his solo show, Beginners Mind.
 Guest star appearances on several TV shows followed, and with Guerrila Theatre he performed in 24 Hours AM/PM, Show Me The Love, and Shel’s Shorts.
 For Random House he co-produced the audio drama Son of a Wanted Man.

 Please continue exploring the site to see Mr. Van Eman's recent creative endeavors.
-Best of luck on your adventure.
+Best of luck on your own adventure.
 Be bold.